the-isf-academy/new-making-with-code/content/cs10/unit00/project_frontend/_index.md

 Successful computer scientists should be able to make the following claims:
 - I can thoughtfully plan and manage a computer science project
     - I can consider the components of my project before coding
-    - I can choose a project of appropraite scale for the time alloted
+    - I can choose a project of appropriate scale for the time allowed
 - I can develop my project iteratively over time
     - I can track the development of my project by successfully committing to Github a minimum of each class work day
     - I can write descriptive commit messages that accurately describe the changes made